 WHAT WE ARE BUILDING

-YouQuest will pre-screen for 10 participants in late 2017; the 2018 pilot will operate 3 full days/week as the first step in improving quality of life for families living with YOD.
+YouQuest has invited 10 participants to this one day/week proof-of-concept pilot as the first step in improving quality of life for families living with young onset dementia.

 ABOUT OUR NAME

-YouQuest reflects that our focus is on You and creating connections to what’s uniquely important in your life.
+YouQuest reflects that our focus is on You and creating connections to what’s uniquely important in your life in the community.
 We meet You where you are in your Quest, walking in stride for understanding, belonging and purpose.

 OUR BOARD OF DIRECTORS

 Cindy McCaffery has extensive project management experience gained in roles as a publisher, writer, editor and executive assistant.
-Her involvement with YOD began when her father-in-law was diagnosed at age 52, and continues with her husband who was diagnosed in 2007 at age 48.
-As a member of the Southwood YOD Care Partner Group, Cindy knows there is a better way to help younger people living with dementia enjoy a desirable quality of life.
+Her involvement with U65 dementia began when her father-in-law was diagnosed at age 52, and continues with her husband who was diagnosed in 2007 at age 48.
+As a member of the Southwood YOD Care Partner Group, Cindy knows there is a better way to help people facing U65 dementia to enjoy a desirable quality of life.
 Through recreation activities, being with peers and having skilled support to pursue one’s interests, she will ensure that YouQuest provides an inviting place to belong and gives families true opportunities for respite.

 John McCaffery left his career as an estate administrator with a national bank at age 48 because he experienced cognitive difficulties due to dementia.
 Although he no longer participates in many of his favourite sports, he strives to stay active and has found a welcome place in Calgary’s vibrant disc golf community.
 John contributes his ideas to YouQuest from a user’s point of view, and enjoys seeing how the project is taking shape.
-He puts a focus on keeping things positive for his family and YouQuest will embody his personal motto, to ‘have a good day, every day’ for the benefit of all Calgarians living with Young Onset Dementia and their families.
+He puts a focus on keeping things positive for his family.
+YouQuest will embody his personal motto, to ‘have a good day, every day’ for the benefit of all Calgarians and their families living with reality of U65 Dementia.